 A tender is an offer to do work or supply goods at a fixed price.
 Getting goods or services is also known as "procurement".
 Tenders and bids are the same thing.
-When government "puts out a tender" or "invites bids", this means government asks the public for price offers to do work or supply goods.
-Government then assesses who to choose based on the prices offered and the nature of the person or company making the tender.
+When government "puts out a tender" or "invites bids", this means government asks the public for price offers supply goods or provide a service.
+Government then evaluates who to choose based on the prices offered and the nature company making the tender.
+Although price is very important in the decision on which tender or bid to accept, it is not the only factor considered.

 The tender or bid process is designed to ensure that the work to be done for government is given out in a fair way.
 There are a number of procurement policies with special mention of the Preferential Procurement Policy Framework Act (PPPFA) that guides government on how to make decisions on which tender to accept.
-Although price is very important in the decision on which tender or bid to accept, it is not the only factor taken into account.

 Tenders at all levels of government (national, provincial, local) must be advertised.